Bicyclobutane

-Bicyclobutane is an organic compound with the formula C4H6.
+Bicyclo[1.1.0]butane is an organic compound with the formula C4H6.
 It is a bicyclic molecule consisting of two cis-fused cyclopropane rings, and is a colorless and easily condensed gas.
 Bicyclobutane is noted for being one of the most strained compounds that is isolatable on a large scale — its strain energy is estimated at 63.9 kcal mol−1.
 It is a nonplanar molecule, with a dihedral angle between the two cyclopropane rings of 123°.

-The first reported bicyclobutane was the carboxyethyl derivative, C4H5CO2Et, which was prepared by dehydrohalogenation the corresponding bromocyclobutanecarboxylate ester with sodium hydride.
+The first reported bicyclobutane was the ethyl carboxylate derivative, C4H5CO2Et, which was prepared by dehydrohalogenation the corresponding bromocyclobutanecarboxylate ester with sodium hydride.
 The parent hydrocarbon was prepared from 1-bromo-3-chlorocyclobutane by conversion of the bromocyclobutanecarboxylate ester, followed by intramolecular Wurtz coupling using molten sodium.
 The intermediate 1-bromo-3-chlorocyclobutane can also be prepared via a modified Hunsdiecker reaction from 3-chlorocyclobutanecarboxylic acid using mercuric oxide and bromine:

 A synthetic approach to bicyclobutane derivatives involves ring closure of a suitably substituted 2-bromo-1-(chloromethyl)cyclopropane with magnesium in THF.
+Substituted bicyclo[1.1.0]butanes can also be prepared from the reaction of iodo-bicyclo[1.1.1]pentanes with amines, thiols, and sulfinate salts.
+Bicyclo[1.1.0]butanes are explored in medicinal chemistry as covalent reactive groups.

 Stereochemical evidence indicates that bicyclobutane undergoes thermolysis to form 1,3-butadiene with an activation energy of 41 kcal mol−1 via a concerted pericyclic mechanism (cycloelimination, [σ2s+σ2a]).

 Biological synthesis

-Multiple research groups have reported success in synthesizing bicyclobutane-containing molecules using enzymes in living cells.
-One group reported the transformation of linolenic acid into a bicyclobutane fatty acid via a protein produced by a strain of the cyanobacterium Anabaena sp. (strain PCC 7120).
-The other group reported a directed evolution approach, whereby engineered heme protein was expressed in E. coli and successfully optimized for increased rate and yield of biosynthesis of a substituted bicyclobutane derivative.
+Linolenic acid can be converted into its bicyclobutane derivative using a fusion protein produced by a strain of the cyanobacterium Anabaena sphaerica (strain PCC 7120).
+The other group reported a directed evolution approach, whereby engineered heme protein was expressed in E. coli and optimized for rate and yield of a substituted bicyclobutane derivative.